 Our BASIC free tool allows you to upload your dataset numerous times, however every time you upload new data, new figures will be generated.
 If you wish to be able to keep track of your gender pay gap changes, you will need to upgrade to our PRO tool.

-Our PRO tool allows you to upload unlimited datasets and keep track of how your gender pay gap changes.
+Our PRO tool allows you to upload unlimited datasets and keep track of how your pay gap changes across your organisation.
+This allows you to look beyond gender and analyse by any employee characteristic.
+Check out our Features page to find out the great things our software can do!
 You can also have unlimited log ins for different managers, advisors or staff to view the analysis should you wish.

 Oaxaca blinder decomposition technique popularized by Blinder (Journal of Human Resources) and Oaxaca (International Economic Review) is widely used to study mean outcome differences between groups.
 For example, the technique is often used to analyse wage gaps by sex or race.

-The gender pay gap needs to be calculated based on hourly earnings.
-When you upload your dataset, you specify what exactly you are uploading e.g. hourly, weekly, monthly or yearly and our tool will then calculate the gender pay gap based on this information.
-All figures need to not include tax, national insurance, pension contributions or other deductions, so never include yearly actual earnings.
+To create a fair and transparent analysis, we recommend that gaps are calculated based on hourly earnings.
+When you upload your dataset, you specify what exactly you are uploading e.g. hourly, weekly, monthly or yearly and our tool will then calculate pay gaps based on this information.
+All figures need to not include tax, national insurance, pension contributions or other deductions, so never include yearly take home earnings.

 The Regulations require private and voluntary-sector employers with 250 or more employees to publish details of their gender pay gap as it is in the pay period in which 5 April falls in each year from 2017 onwards.